My landlord just gave me a 30-Day Notice

 Frequently Asked Questions (FAQ)

-Yes, if you rent the place where you live and you just got a 30-Day Notice to Terminate your tenancy, a 30-Day Notice to Vacate, or a 30-Day Notice to fill out a rental application.
+Yes, you should read this if you rent the place where you live and you just got a 30-Day Notice to terminate your tenancy, a 30-Day Notice to Vacate, or a 30-Day Notice to fill out a rental application.

 What to do if you get this notice from your landlord